zghezal/dq_2025/replit.md

 ### UI/UX Decisions
 The application utilizes `dash-bootstrap-components` for a responsive and modern user interface.
 Key UI/UX decisions include:
+- **Dual Access System**: Two distinct entry points on the home page:
+  - **Check&Drop**: Limited access for providers to deposit datasets and run DQ checks
+  - **DQ Management**: Full access for DQ developers with all features (Inventory, Builder, Runner, Drop&DQ)
 - A multi-page application structure with a persistent navigation bar.
 - A tabbed interface for the 'Build' page, organizing configuration steps (Datasets, Metrics, Tests, Publication) for improved user experience and navigation.
 - Interactive tables (`dash_table.DataTable`) for visualizing and managing metrics, tests, and published configurations.